 A “ZVS driver” is a very simple circuit that can oscillate a large amount of power with about 90% efficiency.
-To the right exists a simplified version of the oscillator, so take a good look!
+To the right exists a simplified version of the oscillator, known as the “Baxandall converter”.

 When power is applied at +V current starts to flow through both sides of the primary and on to the mosfets’ drains.
 Simultaneously that voltage appears on both of the mosfets’ gates and starts to turn them on.
 Because no two components are exactly alike one mosfet turns on a little faster than the other one and more current can then flow through that fet.
 The extra current flowing in that side of the primary robs the gate current from the other fet and starts to turn it off.
 A condenser forms an LC tank with the primary and the voltage proceeds to rise and fall sinusoidally.
 If it were not for that capacitor, the current would continue to increase until the transformer’s core saturated and the mosfets exploded.

 Imagine that Q1 was the first to turn on.
 The voltage at point Y will be at near ground while the voltage at Z rises to a peak and falls back down as the LC tank goes through one half cycle.
 As the voltage at Z passes through zero the gate current to Q1 is removed and the mosfet turns off.
 The voltage at point Y is now allowed to start rising and Q2 turns on.
 That mosfet clamps the voltage at Z to ground; something that makes sure Q1 stays off.
 This same process repeats for Q2 completing the other half cycle, and the oscillator continues cycling.
 In order to prevent the oscillator from drawing huge peak currents and exploding, L1 is added in series with +V as a choke.
 The LC impedance is what limits the actual current (the choke just mitigates current spikes).